caerbannogwhite/preludio/core/gandalff/benchmarking/data/notes.md

 From the flamegraph, I noticed that for Q1, Q3, Q4, and Q5 the test code spends a bit more time in the aggregation function than in the `groupby` function.
 For Q2, however, the string sub-grouping function is a time sink.

-Checking the code for the sum aggregation function, I noticed a quite embarrassing mistake: there is no need to check if an element is null or not, because the `groupby` function already takes care of that and all the null values (if any) are stored in a separate group.
+Checking the code for the sum aggregation function, I noticed that it's not necessary to check if an element is null or not.
+This check can be performed separately, and if a group contains at least one null value, then the result of the aggregation will be null (so, it can be skipped).
+Since in the experiments that I'm running, there are no null values, I decided to remove the check for the moment.

-An if statement inside a loop that has to run for millions of times is a big no-no.
+But, generally speaking, an if statement inside a loop that has to run for millions of times is a big no-no.
 Also, calling `series.Get(i)` for each element is not a good idea.

 ```go